Extensions to Microformats

 Lastly, as an optimisation, if none of the above properties are found within the root element, then the entire string contents of the root element are taken to be a binomial/trinomial name.

-Two examples of species parsed by Cognition follow:
+Two examples of species parsed by Swignition follow:

 <span class="biota" lang="zxx">Homo sapiens</span>